OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 OpenIndiana stores the default (system) locale in `/etc/default/init`.
 This is configured during initial installation but can be changed later.

-To set default locale, edit this file and change the value of `LANG` to your desired language, then reboot the system.
+To set the default locale, edit this file and change the value for `LANG` to your desired language, then reboot the system.
 You should use a value from `locale -a` ending with `.UTF-8`.
 An invalid value for `LANG` will cause errors and/or American English to be used.

 #### Setting user specific locales (Graphical Desktop)